thomas211738/website/backend/assistant/README.md

 The chatbot is currently implemented following the `Retrieval Augmented Generation (RAG)` framework.
-While it works, the concept of the `RAG agent` is outdated and limited in what it can do.
-The most recent research indicates that `ReAct agents` and the `function calling agents` are more powerful because they allow the chatbot to independently complete miscellaneous tasks.
+While it works, the concept of the `RAG Agent` is outdated and limited in what it can do.
+The most recent research indicates that `reasoning and acting (ReAct) agents` and `function calling agents` are more powerful because they allow the chatbot to independently complete miscellaneous tasks.
 Beyond just retrieving contextual information, these tasks can include making API calls and interacting with other third-party services, autonomously at the discretion of the chatbot.